anthonyportugal/dotfiles/README.md

 ### Steps

-1. In Archcraft, clone this repo and inicialize bspwm submodule
+1. In Archcraft, clone this repository and initialize bspwm submodule
 2. Install dependencies
 3. Replace files with GNU stow
 4. Reboot bspwm